What are the key trends influencing the world of research?

 For Hubbert there are a number of ways in which researchers can successfully navigate their careers.
 He finds it is crucial that researchers establish a strong foundation in order to have a “good understanding of the fundamental concepts in a chosen area of interest, be that through formal education, self-study, or practical experience”.

 “The more a researcher understands their area of research, the better equipped they will be to ask meaningful questions and be able to contribute to the particular field of research.”
-Researchers should cultivate an atmosphere of curiosity and critical thinking, where they ask questions, seek answers and fearlessly challenge existing ideas.
+Researchers should cultivate a mindset of curiosity and critical thinking, where they ask questions, seek answers and fearlessly challenge existing ideas.

 For Yadav, research can often be overwhelming, but by setting short-term goals and breaking down complex problems into achievable milestones, researchers can enjoy accomplishments and stay motivated.
 “This approach not only makes the research process more manageable but also helps in maintaining focus and productivity,” he said.